gruntjs/grunt-contrib-qunit/README.md

 Continuous Integration service of your choice) which in turn can alert you of any rule-breaking commit to your code.

-You can still monitor the status of your unit tests suite through in your browser, but with `grunt-contrib-qunit` you can also run this from the command line interface.
+You can still monitor the status of your unit tests suite visiting your html test page in your browser, but with `grunt-contrib-qunit` you can also run the same suite from the command line interface using the command `grunt qunit`.

-As extra, we will explain the way this software works, show how to expand its capabilities with the production with coverage reports, reports you can easily have automatically published on the [coveralls][] site.
+As extra, we will explain the way this software works, show how to expand its capabilities with the production of coverage reports, reports you can easily have automatically published on the [coveralls][] site.

 [QUnit]: http://qunitjs.com/